 They are those that allow the User to remember information so that the User can access the service with certain characteristics that can differentiate their experience from that of other users, such as, for example, the language, the number of results to be shown when the User performs a search, the appearance or content of the service depending on the type of browser through which the User accesses the service or the region from which the User accesses the service, etc.

-DEPENDING ON THE TIME PERIOD THEY REMAIN ACTIVATED
+ACCORDING TO THE PERIOD OF TIME THEY REMAIN ACTIVATED

 Session cookies:

-These are designed to collect and store data while the User accesses a web page.
+They are those designed to collect and store data while the User accesses a web page.

-They are usually used to store information that is only of interest to be kept for the provision of the service requested by the User on a single occasion (for example, a list of purchased products) and disappear at the end of the session.
+They are usually used to store information that is only interesting to keep for the provision of the service requested by the User on a single occasion (for example, a list of products purchased) and disappear when the session ends.

 Persistent cookies:

-These are cookies in which the data remains stored on the terminal and can be accessed and processed for a period defined by the person responsible for the cookie, which can range from a few minutes to several years.
-In this regard, it must be specifically assessed whether the use of persistent cookies is necessary, since the risks to privacy could be reduced by using session cookies.
-In any case, when persistent cookies are installed, it is recommended to reduce their duration to the minimum necessary, taking into account the purpose of their use.
-For these purposes, Opinion 4/2012 of the GT29 indicated that for a cookie to be exempt from the obligation of informed consent, its expiry must be related to its purpose.
-Due to this, it is much more likely that session cookies will be considered exempt than persistent cookies.
+They are those in which the data is still stored in the terminal and can be accessed and processed during a period defined by the person responsible for the cookie, which can range from a few minutes to several years.
+In this regard, it must be specifically assessed whether the use of persistent cookies is necessary, since the risks to privacy could be reduced by the use of session cookies.
+In any case, when persistent cookies are installed, it is recommended to reduce their temporary duration to the minimum necessary taking into account the purpose of their use.
+For these purposes, Opinion 4/2012 of the WG29 indicated that for a cookie to be exempt from the duty of informed consent, its expiration must be related to its purpose.
+Because of this, session cookies are much more likely to be considered excepted than persistent cookies.

 Details of cookies used on this website: